khu-net-web2022/web-backend/readme.md

-# KHU-NET 2022 WEB Project Backend Repo
+# KHU-kie Market(KHU-NET 2022 WEB Project) Backend Repo

 ## About the project